The $98,000 Nobody Noticed

 The fundamental shift is that AI can watch everything simultaneously, all the time.
 It connects to your accounting tools, your email, your document storage, and your SaaS subscriptions.
 It builds a complete picture of every vendor relationship — what you are paying, what you are using, when contracts renew, and how that compares to what other companies pay for the same thing.

 When a subscription auto-renews at a higher rate, AI catches it immediately.
 When a tool's usage drops below a threshold, AI flags it for review.
 When three teams are paying for competing products that do the same thing, AI identifies the overlap and recommends consolidation.
+It can even draft the cancellation email or prepare a negotiation brief with competing quotes.

 The key is that none of these individual checks are hard.
 Any person could do any one of them.
 The problem was always doing all of them, for every vendor, every week.
 That is where AI excels — it does not get bored, it does not forget, and it does not have more urgent things to do.
+It runs the equivalent of a full vendor audit every single day, across every subscription, and only surfaces the things that need a human decision.

 The Renewal Window Problem